sparkflows/sparkflows-docs/docs/aws/test.rst

 ----------------------------

 * Go to the ``Applications/List' page.
-* If you loaded the Sample Applications during the deployment process you would see a number of Sample Applications listed.
+* If you loaded the Sample Applications during the deployment process you would see some Sample Applications listed.
 * Click on any of them to view their Datasets/Workflows etc.

 Execute a workflow on EMR